 Brick Durability Standards

-Please see the PDF linked below for additional details on Brick Durabilty Standards:
+Please see the PDF links below for additional details on Brick Durability Standards and Tile Specifications:

 Laser Engraved Brick Durability Standards

 Our laser vitrification process was subjected to a simulated fifty-year weather resistance test.
 Independent Testing Laboratories, an independent company, conducted the test.
 Samples of our laser engraved bricks were placed in three weather climates: Freeze-thaw cycling (hot and cold), ultra violet rays (sun), and salt spray environment (snow, ice, rain).
 Even under the most extreme weather conditions, the laser engraved bricks will stand the test of time, ensuring that you will never need to replace your brick..

 A sample of each 3 styles of brick was selectively subjected to (1) freeze-thaw cycling, (2) continuous exposure to carbon arc light in an Atlas Fade-o-meter, and (3) continuous exposure to a salt spray environment.
 The results of each exposure is described below:

 A sample of each style or shade was subjected to freeze-thaw cycling which consisted of first completely soaking the brick in water and then placed into a cold box maintained at -20F.
 Subsequent to a six hour exposure in the cold box, they were then transferred directly into an oven, maintained at 160F, for a 15 hour period.
 This cycle was repeated daily with the exception that the heat cycle was continued over the weekend.
 The freeze-thaw cycle was repeated 51 times in the course of the exposure.
 It was noted that no visual change in the appearance of the engraving was detected in the bricks when compared to the control samples.

 CARBON ARC EXPOSURE